sktime/sktime/GOVERNANCE.rst

    Some changes also require a worked out :ref:`steps`.
 This depends on the type of change, see `decision making process <#Decision-making>`__ above.
--  For a proposed change to be approved via lazy consensus, it needs to approval by at least one core developer and no rejection by a core developer (veto right).
+-  For a proposed change to be approved via lazy consensus, it needs to approval by at least one core developer (lazy consensus) and no rejection by a core developer (veto right).
    The approval required for this condition must be by a core developer different from a proposer.
 -  For a proposed change to be rejected via lazy consensus, it needs to receive a rejection by at least one core developer, and no acceptance by a core developer.